 Part 2 of the application will be processed only if Part 1 – Confirmation of Canadian Citizenship of the Adoptive Parent(s) has been approved.
 Do not send Part 2 of the application until you have received a decision letter indicating that Part 1 has been approved.

-Note: In order to accommodate situations where an adoption takes longer to complete, the applicant has two years from the date of the approval of Part 1 of the application to submit Part 2 of the application.
+Note: In order to accommodate situations where an adoption takes longer to complete, the applicant has three years from the date of the approval of Part 1 of the application to submit Part 2 of the application.

 Note: If you choose to begin gathering the required documents for Part 2 of the application in advance, you can download the Part 2 – Adoptee’s Application and follow the on-line instructions.